silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 ### Referencing static assets

 This process is essentially the same for projects and modules.
-The only difference is that module static asset paths must be prefix with the module name as defined in their composer.json file.
+The only difference is that module static asset paths must be prefix with the module's name as defined in their `composer.json` file.

 ```diff
 <?php